brave/brave-browser/README.md

 `npm run sync -- [--force] [--init] [--create] [brave_core_ref]`

-**This will attempt to stash your local changes, but it's safer to commit and local changes before running this**
+**This will attempt to stash your local changes in brave-core, but it's safer to commit local changes before running this**

 `npm run sync` will (depending on the below flags):